-Working with Stories is a textbook on Participatory Narrative Inquiry (PNI), a form of Participatory Action Research in which people in communities and organizations work with their stories.
+Working with Stories is a textbook series on Participatory Narrative Inquiry (PNI), a form of Participatory Action Research in which groups of people share and work with their stories of personal experiences to understand each other and to make collective sense of complex issues and situations.
 (If you want to find out what PNI is right now, turn to page 69.)

 The first three editions of Working with Stories were released in 2008, 2009, and 2014.
-In its fourth edition I expanded the book into a four-book series.
+In this fourth edition I expanded the book into a four-book series.

-- 1. Working with Stories in Your Community or Organization (this book) is the fourth edition of my original 2008 textbook on PNI, updated with new ideas and advice. - Working with Stories Simplified covers the same concepts and techniques as this book, but in much less detail.
+- 1. Working with Stories in Your Community or Organization (this book) is the fourth edition of my original 2008 textbook on PNI, updated with new ideas and advice. - 2.
+Working with Stories Simplified covers the same concepts and techniques as this book, but in much less detail.
 It is for people who want a quick reference guide to PNI or prefer shorter books. - 3.
-The Working with Stories Sourcebook provides 50 question sets for use in your PNI projects, plus 50 brief descriptions of real-life PNI projects. - 4.
+The Working with Stories Sourcebook provides 50 question sets for use in your PNI projects, plus 50 descriptions of real-life PNI projects. - 4.
 The Working with Stories Miscellany is a collection of essays and other writings about the theory and practice of PNI.